tolleiv/docker-workshop-docs/slides.md

 ----
 ### Exercise

-* Create a new bridge network on your host
+Create a new bridge network on your host
-* Bring up three containers based on `tolleiv/misc:elasticsearch_w_hq` within that network
+Bring up three containers based on `tolleiv/misc:elasticsearch_w_hq` within that network
-  * Make sure one of them forwards port 9200 to your host so you can inspect the cluster state
+  * Forwards port 9200 to your host so you can inspect the cluster state
-  * Make sure one of them is named so the others can use it for discovery with `--discovery.zen.ping.unicast.hosts=<name_one>`
+  * Name the first one to use it for discovery with `--discovery.zen.ping.unicast.hosts=<name_one>`
   * Limit resources of each container
-* Load some sample data with:
+Load some sample data with:
-  * `docker run --rm -e ES_URL=<name_one>:9200 --network=<nw> tolleiv/misc:es_sampledata`
+  `docker run --rm -e ES_URL=<name_one>:9200 --network=<nw> tolleiv/misc:es_sampledata`

 ----
 ### What did we learn so far?